Medicare Part D Creditable Coverage

 - The Client can pay UnitedHealthcare to send Creditable Coverage Notices to members on its behalf.

-If your client's coverage is creditable, they can elect to pursue a tax-free subsidy called the Retiree Drug Subsidy (RDS) Program.
+Retiree drug subsidy.
+If the employer coverage is creditable, plan sponsors can elect to pursue a tax-free subsidy called the Retiree Drug Subsidy (RDS) Program.
 This optional step requires additional testing and an application process.
 They can apply for the subsidy by going to: www.rds.cms.hhs.gov

 They must apply for the subsidy 90 days prior to the beginning of an RDS plan year, which can mirror a benefit plan year.
 For example, if their benefit plan year begins January 1, and the client wants their RDS plan year to be the same, they would apply for the subsidy by October 1.
 If they request an extension, CMS will grant an additional 30 days to complete the application.